Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Conclusions

 While remnant systematic effects remain plausible culprits for such apparent tensions, a possible interpretation of these findings, including the DES Y3 results of this paper, is that voids and superclusters show a more pronounced discrepancy because they probe the troughs and peaks of the density field more efficiently where the breakdown of the modelling approaches is most probable.
 On the other hand, it is also possible that the apparent tension is due to the limitations of the MICE simulation in such extreme environments.

-Taken at face value, a lower-than-expected CMB lensing signal could, in principle, be a consequence of a faster low-$z$ expansion rate \citep[see e.g.][]{Riess2021} and a related stronger \emph{decay} of the gravitational potentials ($\dot{\Phi}<0$) than assumed in the baseline $\Lambda$CDM model, i.e. low lensing and strong ISW signals are not inconsistent \citep[see][for a recent DES Y3 ISW analysis using supervoids]{Kovacs2019}.
+Taken at face value, a lower-than-expected CMB lensing signal could, in principle, be a consequence of a faster low-$z$ expansion rate \citep[see e.g.][]{Riess2021} and a related stronger \emph{decay} of the gravitational potentials ($\dot{\Phi}<0$) than assumed in the baseline $\Lambda$CDM model.
+If the imbalance between cosmic expansion and structure growth is more pronounced (at least at the largest scales and in extreme density fluctuations) then the gravitational potential of these cosmic super-structures may evolve more strongly than in the standard model.
+As a consequence, their ability to deflect the paths of the CMB photons might also be reduced in comparison to baseline $\Lambda$CDM expectations, i.e. the too-low lensing and too-strong ISW signals are not necessarily inconsistent \citep[see][for a recent DES Y3 ISW analysis using supervoids]{Kovacs2019}.
 Future measurements of the CMB lensing and the ISW signals from voids and superclusters from the next generation of cosmological surveys (such as DESI, LSST, Euclid, or J-PAS) will provide decisive constraints on the validity of these interesting, yet not highly significant tensions.